Clothing Sustainability Research Group

 - Dr Amy Twigger Holroyd

-Publications by members of the Clothing Sustainability Research Group include reports from previous projects (see Projects) and recent conference papers, journals and book chapters, including:
+Publications by members of the Research Group include reports from projects (see links in Projects, above) and conference papers, journals and book chapters:

 Goworek, H., Fisher, T., Cooper, T., Woodward, S. and Hiller, A. (2013) Consumers’ attitudes towards sustainable fashion: clothing usage and disposal.
 In: Gardetti, M.A. and Torres, A.L. (eds.)
 Sustainability in Fashion and Textiles, Sheffield: Greenleaf, pp.376-392.